Willlasbury/readme-gen/README.md

  This application takes in a series of user generated inputs and converts them to a read me file.

-  ## Installation Instructions
+  ## Installation

-  The user will need node to install packages from the package.json.
-Currently only inquirer 8.2.4 is required
+  The user will need node to install packages.
+Only dependency is inquirer 8.2.4

   ## Usage Information